-What’s covered in the condo’s insurance plan?
+What’s covered by the condominium corporation’s insurance plan?

 What should you make sure you are insured against?